keerthanamurugaiyan/Interview-notes/React.md

 | **Concurrency**      | Allows multiple sagas to run         | Only runs the latest saga             |
 | **Use Case**         | When every action should be handled   | When only the latest action matters   |

+**27. what is react context api?**

+            The React Context API is a feature in React that allows you to manage and share state across components without having to pass props manually at every level of the component tree.
+It's mainly used to avoid "prop drilling", which occurs when you pass data from parent to deeply nested child components unnecessarily.